anubhavpgit/anubhavpgit.github.io/content/journey.md

 ### Projects

+- [Barney](https://github.com/fuzzymfx/barney) - An efficient machine code instruction encoder/decoder for RISCV ARMv8 and x86 written in TS.
+- [Game of Life](https://anubhavp.dev/gameoflife/) - A **Conway's Game of Life** implementation in JavaScript, and building logic gates and multiplexers in the game.
+- [Yatch](github.com/fuzzymfx/yatch) - A five-stage RISCV machine code interpreter written in C++.
 - [Dough](https://github.com/fuzzymfx/dough) - A **cli presentation tool** written in Rust.
 - [Bee](https://github.com/fuzzymfx/b) - A **tiny bit torrent client** written in TypeScript.
 Built to work with the movie recommendation system and the movie rating prediction system.
 - [RESOC](https://github.com/fuzzymfx/resoc) - A FOSS **social platform** for accessing free academic resources with task management, a chat section, and an open contributions page.